OpenLMIS/openlmis-template-service/STYLE-GUIDE.md

 * Try to keep the number of packages to a minimum.
 An Independent Service's Java code should generally all be in one package under `org.openlmis` (e.g. `org.openlmis.requisition`).
 * Sub-packages below that should generally follow layered-architecture conventions; most (if not all) classes should fit in these four: `domain`, `repository`, `service`, `web`.
-Other packages will have classes that should fit in one of these.
-To give specific guidance:
+To give specific
+ guidance:
+    * Things that do not strictly deal with the domain should NOT go in the `domain` package.
     * Serializers/Deserializers of domain classes should go under `domain`, since they have knowledge of domain object details.
-    * Things that do not strictly deal with the domain should NOT go in the `domain` package.
     * DTO classes, belonging to serialization/deserialization for endpoints, should go under `web`.
     * Exception classes should go with the classes that throw the exception.
+    * We do not want separate sub-packages called `exception`, `dto`, `serializer` for these purposes.

 ## RESTful Interface Design & Documentation
 Designing and documenting